GoogleCloudPlatform/ezcx/INSTRUCTIONS.md

 }
 ```

-2. Working with the standard library.
-When undertaking a proper Dialogflow CX Webhook Fulfillment API project, if the developer chooses to use the Dialogflow CX Cloud Client library, they may need to undergo a rather lengthy journey to properly explore the ecosystem of extended tooling for interoperating with protobuf messages.  `ezcx` removes the need to interact directly with protobuf structures, marshalling, and unmarshalling - and reduces those interactions to standard Go libraries, data structures, and paradigms.
+2. __Working with the standard library__:  When undertaking a proper Dialogflow CX Webhook Fulfillment API project, if the developer chooses to use the Dialogflow CX Cloud Client library, they may need to undergo a rather lengthy journey to properly explore the ecosystem of extended tooling for interoperating with protobuf messages.  `ezcx` removes the need to interact directly with protobuf structures, marshalling, and unmarshalling - and reduces those interactions to standard Go libraries, data structures, and paradigms.

 ```go
 // Note the complete and utter absence of libraries like structpb, protojson, and other gRPC specific libraries.